 The goal of the Master’s program is to expand the student’s knowledge, in the field of aeronautics and aerospace, to a higher level than acquired at the undergraduate level, and to provide training in research methods.
 This goal is attained by studying advanced graduate level subjects, attending professional seminars and conducting research or a project in one of the fields of specialization.

 When filling out the registration forms applicants should specify which area of specialization he/she is interested in.
 It is recommended that the applicant should suggest a potential advisor from amongst the Faculty staff in that area.
 If the applicant does not choose an advisor, or the specified advisor is unavailable, the Faculty Committee for Higher Degrees will appoint someone suitable.
-In any event, the advisor will serve in a temporary capacity until a permanent advisor is appointed. (see List of Advisors and their Research Interests).
+In any event, the advisor will serve in a temporary capacity until a permanent advisor is appointed.
+Students receiving a scholarship are required to submit a research proposal, together with their permanent advisor, within the first 3 months of their studies (see List of Advisors and their Research Interests).

 Students should select one of the following Master’s degree tracks:

 – for students with a Bachelor’s degree in Aerospace Engineering, or those who completed the appropriate prerequisite courses.